MKLab-ITI/hackair-data-retrieval/README.md

 ## Image analysis for sky detection and localization
-Image Analysis (IA) involves all the operations required for the extraction of Red/Green (R/G) and Green/Blue (G/B) ratios from sky-depicting images.
-IA accepts a HTTP post request, carries out image processing, and returns a JSON with the results of the analysis.
+Image Analysis (IA) service coordinates all the operations required for the extraction of Red/Green (R/G) and Green/Blue (G/B) ratios from sky-depicting images.
+It accepts a HTTP post request, carries out image processing, and returns a JSON with the results of the analysis.
 The service accepts as input either a set of local paths of images already downloaded (by image collectors Flickr or webcams) or a set of image URLs.

+The pipeline of the IA service is the following:
+ - IA receives an HTTP post request
+ - IA sends a request to the concept detection (CD) service
+ - IA receives the CD response that indicates the images that most likely depict sky
+ - IA sends a request to the sky localization (SL) service
+ - IA receives the SL response that provides a mask with the sky part of the image
+ - IA calls the ratio computation (RC) component that computes the R/G and G/B ratios of the image
+ - IA combines the results of all previous steps to synthesize its response

 The IA service consists of 3 components:
  - concept detection